JayH5/android-ffmpeg-cmdline/README.md

 2. Prebuilt static library of ffmpeg for Android (res/raw/ffmpeg)

-3. The Java wrapper for the ffmpeg static library, which is really just a cleaned-up version of the guardian project's work.
+3. The Java wrapper for the ffmpeg static library, which is really just a wrapper for access to the commandline through Java's Process class.

-4. A suggested implementation of how to make a video from a selection of images using this version of ffmpeg (/src/com/example/android\_ffmpeg\_cmdline/VideoMaker.java

-5. My attempt at getting JavaCV to do the job (VideoWorker.java).
-See https://code.google.com/p/javacv/
+4. A demo app.
+The screenshot should explain everything.
+(Requires Android 2.3)

 About this ffmpeg build:
 ------------------------
-- Based on ffmpeg 1.0
+- Based on ffmpeg 1.2
-- Built using the Android NDK r8c (I have also built it using r8b) with the GCC 4.6 compiler
+- Built using the Android NDK r8e with the GCC 4.6 compiler (should be able to build back to r8b by changing build script to use x86 instead of x86_64)
-- A fairly stripped down build.
-I tried to include only the codecs that Android natively supports (see here: http://developer.android.com/guide/appendix/media-formats.html).
-Building with all the CODECS results in a file size >8MB, whereas this build is <\4MB.
+- This is the standard ffmpeg build (so with all the options switched on).
+By switching off options in the build script you could get the binary file size down to below 4MB from 8MB.

 Other notes:
 ------------
-- While I'm very greatful for the work of the Guardian Project, their implementation of all the command line work is kind of a mess.
-It needs to be redone.
-I've tried to clean it up a little.
 - The key problem with ffmpeg on command-line is working around the Android permissions.
 As far as I can see, in Android 4.1, when you run a command line native program it runs as a user of some kind (in the Unix sense) that has virtually no access to any files.
 I could chmod and gain access to files in the application's directory but only on the internal memory (not the SD card) on my phone.
-- Using JavaCV had two problems for me.
-Firstly, it results in an .apk file size of ~50MB and secondly I couldn't get any of the audio CODECS to work.
-Trying to set an audio CODEC for the ffmpegFrameRecorder always results in an audioCodecNotFound exception.
-This is really a pity, because making the video without sound is fairly painless and works quite well.
+- The binary file size is fairly large - 8MB - and there have to be 2 copies of it once the app is installed.
+- There are no nice callbacks from the Java Process that things have gone well or not.
+We only have stdout and stderr to work with.